cilium/cilium/Documentation/security/network/encryption-ipsec.rst

 from 15 to 1.
 The Cilium agent will default to ``KEYID`` of zero if its not specified in the secret.

+If you are using Cluster Mesh, you must apply the key rotation procedure to all clusters in the mesh.
+You might need to increase the transition time to allow for the new keys to be deployed and applied across all clusters, which you can do with the agent flag ``ipsec-key-rotation-duration``.

 Troubleshooting
 ===============